Kylep342/keypyr/README.md

 # keypyr
 A Python CLI for validating Unique Constraints for SQL DBs in source CSV files

+This tool is useful for checking third party (or first party) csv files that are loaded to an RDBMS for an ETL.

 # Setup & Installation
 Clone the repo

 In the project's root directory, run the following:
 ```python
 python -m venv keypyr_venv